francisrstokes/arcsecond/Readme.md

 ## A note on recursive grammars

-If you're pasrsing a programming language, a configuration, or anything of sufficient complexity, it's likely that you'll need to define some parsers in terms of each other.
+If you're parsing a programming language, a configuration, or anything of sufficient complexity, it's likely that you'll need to define some parsers in terms of each other.
 You might want to do something like:

 ```JavaScript
 const value = choice ([